A Photographer’s Guide to Transmission: Understanding How Light Filters Through

 When light hits an object or substance (like a gas) without being fully reflected, scattered, or absorbed, that is called transmission.
 Glass and other materials that transmit light often don’t do it perfectly.
 There’s almost always some reflection, absorption, and refraction that go along with transmission.

-When light is through air and then hits glass, it bends.
-How much it bends depends on something called the refractive index of the media.
+When light is travelling through air and then hits glass, it bends.
+How much it bends depends on something called the refractive index of the two media.

 Dispersion and Refractive Index